BestTimesToVisit.com Logo

 Weta Workshop: Behind the Magic

-Step into the fantastical world of Weta Workshop, the creative powerhouse behind Middle-earth and many other cinematic marvels.
-Explore intricate props, costumes, and creatures, and gain insight into the artistry that brings movie magic to life.
-Book a tour in advance, especially during peak holiday seasons, to ensure your spot and consider the 'Weta Cave' shop for unique souvenirs.
+Step into the fantastical realm of Weta Workshop, the creative powerhouse behind Middle-earth and countless other cinematic wonders.
+Explore intricately crafted props, costumes, and creatures, and gain a fascinating glimpse into the artistry that brings movie magic to life.
+Book a tour in advance, especially during peak season, to ensure your spot and consider the 'Weta Cave' shop for unique souvenirs.

 See all 8 things to do →